-The statistical significance test of: 1) the responsiveness (i.e., whether time series in the intervention group (xv,i',yv,i') differs from that in the control group (pv,j',qv,j') regardless of vendor), and 2) the baseline dependence (i.e., whether time series in the intervention group (xv,i',yv,i') varies among vendors v), were performed separately using Permutational Multivariate Analaysis of Variance (PERMANOVA) with Minkowski distance as the distance metric (indicate the software used).
+The statistical significance test of: 1) the responsiveness (i.e., whether time series in the intervention group (xv,i',yv,i') differs from that in the control group (pv,j',qv,j') regardless of vendor), and 2) the baseline dependence (i.e., whether time series in the intervention group (xv,i',yv,i') varies among vendors v), were performed separately using Permutational Multivariate Analaysis of Variance (PERMANOVA) with Minkowski distance as the distance metric (the statistical module “statsmodels” in python).
 We then obtained two P-values by comparing the differential responses between the intervention and control group (“responsiveness”, Pr) as well as those between the four vendors in the intervention group (“baseline dependence”, Pb).
 If both P-valus are smaller than 0.05, we determined that a quantity has a baseline-dependent response.
 For all significance tests that require multiple test correction, the Benjamini-Hochberg procedure [72] was used for controlling the false discovery rate in multiple test correction.

 Ecological inference of dietary fiber responses.
 The generalized Lotka-Volterra (gLV) model describes how the absolute abundance of bacterial species change over time